Eddy Barrows: Career

-When Barrows was 22 years old, Belo Horizonte he began working by doing some pictures for school books, books for kids, and publicity agencies.
+When Barrows was 22 years old, he began working by providing illustrations for school books, children's books, and publicity agencies.
 During this time, Barrows gave up comics for a while.
 When he was 24, he returned to comics by doing tests for Art & Comics Studios.
 When he got approval, he began training for six months.
-Soon after, a career in comics quickly began.
-His first work was a tie-in comic for the then-World Wrestling Federation on Stone Cold Steve Austin at Chaos Comics.
-After six issues of that series, Barrows felt he needed "more practice" and took a hiatus from comics in 2001.

-He came back to comics in 2003, when landed G.I.
-Joe for IDW Publishing.
-Barrows described the experience as "amazing," finally feeling ready and satisfied with his work.
-Barrows became the official artist of the book until April 2004, when he again decided to leave comics and spend more time on the Jornal Estado de Minas, a local newspaper.
-In mid-2004, Joe Prado called Barrows asking If he would like to come back to Art & Comics Studios, which he accepted.
+In the 1990s, Barrows broke in the comics industry by working on a tie-in comic for the then-World Wrestling Federation on Stone Cold Steve Austin at Chaos Comics, of which he illustrated six issues.
+In 2001, Barrows believed that he needed to practice and improve his work, he had contact with Romulo Soares, from Lynx Studio, who was one of the contacts in Brazil for Glass House Graphics, an American studio that represented Art & Comics in the USA (at that time the contract between these companies had ended), and from that contact Barrows began tests and samples for a long period already working with Lynx Studio, after this test period, Barrows started doing independent projects with Lynx Studio, until in 2003 the great opportunity arose in a story arc in GI Joe: Frontline (Image) and Cobra Reborn (Image), there were 6 magazines made with Lynx Studio, in addition to of other independent works, at the end of that arc, and because he did not have an exclusive contract with Lynx Studio, Joe Prado called Barrows directly, convincing him to go back to work with Art & Comics in 2004.

 After illustrating a comic book for Avatar Press, he submitted three test pages to DC Comics, after which they hired him to work on Bloodhound.
 Following that, Barrows contributed to Batman: Secret Files Villains 2005 and three issues of Birds of Prey.
-From there, Barrows became an artist on the weekly series 52 and then teamed with writer Gail Simone on The All-New Atom.
+From there, Barrows became an artist on the weekly series 52 and teamed with writer Gail Simone on The All-New Atom.
 After leaving Atom, editor Eddie Berganza offered Countdown To Adventure.

-Barrows' took over penciling duties with a year-long run on Teen Titans with writer Sean McKeever, as well as being teamed with writer Greg Rucka for a run on DC's longest running title, Action Comics.
-As of 2010, Barrows has become one of the main artists for DC's Superman family of titles, collaborating with writer James Robinson on the Man of Steel's tie-in miniseries to the Blackest Night event, illustrating the main story in Free Comic Book Day's War of the Supermen zero-issue, and providing the covers to that main series.
+Barrows' took over penciling duties with a year-long run on Teen Titans with writer Sean McKeever, as well as being teamed with writer Greg Rucka for Action Comics.
+As of 2010, Barrows has become one of the main artists for DC's Superman family of titles, collaborating with writer James Robinson on the Superman tie-in miniseries to Blackest Night, illustrating the main story in Free Comic Book Day's War of the Supermen zero-issue, and providing the covers to the main War of the Supermen series.

 Barrows began his run as artist on DC's Superman, with writer J. Michael Straczynski for the writer's run on the main Superman title, beginning with the "Grounded" story arc with a ten-page entry in issue #700 (August 2010).

+In April 2024, it was announced that Barrows would return to Action Comics beginning with issue #1,067, published July 10.